-The New Zealand Dementia Foundation connects with the members regularly through email newsletters.
+The New Zealand Dementia Foundation connects with our community through our regular e-newsletters and occasional emails.

 As we write this newsletter we are back in our bubbles and keeping safe, but we would like to invite you to get social!
 We would love to connect with you on social media - all the news of a newsletter without the wait.

 This Newsletter includes updates on dementia-friendly societies, incontinence, news, NZ research, and education opportunities.

 As we head into winter with this newsletter, we send our warm wishes.